 Liability coverage is what pays for bodily injury or property damage caused by your negligence.
 While you might think you’re the most careful person in the world, accidents happen.
 One quick look away from the stove is all it takes to start a kitchen fire.
 While firewalls save lives, they don’t always prevent damage from spreading outside your apartment.
-Fire damage, smoke damage, and water damage from a fire all impact everyone in the building.
-You’ll be responsible for those losses suffered by others.
+Fire damage, smoke damage, and water damage from a fire all impact everyone in the building, and you’ll be considered responsible for those losses suffered by others.

-Liability coverage defends you against the army of lawyers who will descend upon you like a plague of locusts.
-Each and every one of them will be seeking money for their clients.
-If you caused the loss, you’re on the hook for damage to your apartment, damage to the building, damage to the personal property of others, any bodily injury arising from the incident, and much more.
-In addition to defending you against the myriad claims arising from an apartment fire, your Connecticut renters insurance will also pay for the claim.
+Liability coverage defends you against a lawsuit brought upon you due to damages deemed your fault.
+In which case, you’re on the hook for damage to your apartment, damage to the building, damage to the personal property of others, any bodily injury arising from the incident, and much more.
+In addition to defending you against a myriad of claims arising from an apartment fire, your Connecticut renters insurance will also pay for the claim.
 That protects your assets, your future, and your income.

-What determines that you are liable?
+But how is it determined that you are liable?
 Either your negligence makes it clear, or a court decision determines liability.
-You also can accept liability, though this is something that your insurance company and their lawyers will want a hand in.
-Negligence simply means that you caused the loss by not using reasonable care; Or that you knew or should have known that your actions would cause problems and failed to take the proper care to consider that fact.
+You also can accept liability, though this is something that your insurance company and their lawyers will want to handle.
+Negligence simply means that you caused the loss by not using reasonable care; or that you knew or should have known that your actions would cause problems and failed to take the proper care to consider that fact.
 Negligence is key to liability at the claim level.
-A court can find you liable as well, and in both cases the policy could pay.
+A court can find you liable as well, but in both cases the policy would pay.

 My Landlord Has Insurance, Why Is He Making Me Insure The Building?

-Many people think that a landlord who requires renters insurance in Connecticut is trying to get out of insuring the building.
-Little could be further from the truth.
+Many people think that a landlord who requires renters insurance in Connecticut is trying to get out of insuring the building, but actually that could not be further from the truth.
 Just like your own renters insurance has a number of sections and different types of coverage that all work together, your policy covers things that the landlord’s policy doesn’t, and vice versa.
-In some situations, both your policy and the landlord’s policy might respond to the same liability claim.

-If someone falls on a snowy walk, it doesn’t matter what the lease says about snow removal.
-Both you and the landlord will be sued.
-Your policy defends you.
-The landlord’s policy defends the landlord.
+If someone falls on a snowy walkway, it doesn’t matter what the lease says about snow removal, both you and the landlord could be sued.
+Your policy defends you, and the landlord’s policy defends the landlord.
 Each policy pays its share of a claim, if any.
 The landlord’s policy covers their liability as well as the building.
 If there’s a fire, your landlord’s insurance won’t just pay and accept the loss.
 They’ll want to recover what they paid from the person responsible for the fire.
 If that’s you, your renters insurance defends you and pays the claim so that you don’t have to.